ADA-GWU/understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova/README.md

 After running these two commands, you will be inside your "test" folder.
 Step 5.
 Next clone my repo by pasting copied HTTPS link.
 Run this command: git clone https://github.com/ADA-GWU/understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova.git
 Step 6.
 Run this command: cd understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova.
-Now you are in the repo, and can start to use the application.
+Now you are in the repo, and can start to use the application.</p>

-P.S. if you encounter issues while trying to clone a repository using a Git command, you can indeed download the repository as a ZIP file from the repository's web page.
+<p>P.S. if you encounter issues while trying to clone a repository using a Git command, you can indeed download the repository as a ZIP file from the repository's web page.</p>

-3.Run the Application
+3.Run the Application.
 Step 1.
 Open 4 terminal windows.
 3 windows are for server, and 1 window is for client.
 Step 2.
 In each terminal window you should be inside the repo.
 Commands: cd Desktop  => cd test => cd understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova